hollabaq86/haikuna-matata/README.md

 ## Description
 ---

 Haikuna-Matata generates completely original, correctly formatted haikus based on user input.
 A user types an input word into the console when running the program, and the program will return a 5/7/5 style haiku concerning whatever input the user put in.
+Haikus will meet the following requirements, moving from Basic to Advanced as the program learns over time.

 Basic Haiku Requirements
 ---